soodaayush/leetcode/README.md

 The biggest challenge was, and still is, thinking of very efficient solutions for complex problems.

+## Lessons Learned

+I learned about how to break down problems into smaller chunks and solving those smaller chunks to solve the big problem in the first place.

 ## The Repository

 This repository contains all of the Leetcode challenges I have completed.